Saturday, January 21, 2017

 The Castle is surrounded on three sides by a glazed walkway which deflects water from the very foundations of the building.

-In the late 1990's material arrived to replace the timber which had rotted leaving large sections without glass and in a hazardous state.
-But the allocated time ran out before the job was half completed, the contractors left leaving large sections unfinished to this day and the replacement material where it stood.
+EDITOR: But the allocated time ran out before the job was half completed, the contractors left leaving much of the work unfinished to this day, the replacement material where it stood.
 Where is it now?

 RIGHT: the repaired south facing section with galvanised struts replacing rotted timber and new lead flashing,